481st Tactical Fighter Squadron: Vietnam War

-In the Spring of 1965, notification was received that the squadron would deploy to Vietnam in late June for a combat tour.
+The squadron made its first deployment to Southeast Asia on 10 November 1963 to Takhli Royal Thai Air Force Base, Thailand, where it spent 75 Days.
+In the Spring of 1965, the squadron was notified it would deploy to Vietnam in late June for a combat tour.
 On 11 June 1965, without prior warning, the squadron was alerted to deploy within twenty-four hours and left Cannon on 12 June 1965 under the code name Operation Two Buck 16.
 After a one-week delay at Clark Air Base in the Philippines, the squadron arrived at Tan Son Nhut Airport on 21 June 1965 and began flying combat missions on that first day in South Vietnam.

-On the night of 19 July, the Army Special Forces camp at Bu Dop, about 100 miles north of Saigon, came under attack by the Viet Cong.
-Air strikes by Capt.
-Norm Turner and 1st Lt.
-Donald Watson of the 481st were credited with "probably saving the camp that night" and both pilots were awarded the Distinguished Flying Cross for their actions.
-Just eleven days after this mission, Lt.
-Watson of Tripoli, Wisconsin, was killed while flying another air interdiction mission.
+On the night of 19 July, the Army special forces camp at Bu Dop, about 100 miles north of Saigon, came under attack by the Viet Cong.
+Air strikes by the 481st were credited with "probably saving the camp that night".
 The squadron averaged over 30 sorties a days and by 6 September 1965, the Crusaders had completed 2,000 hours of combat flying.

+The squadron was programmed to return to Cannon in August, following the three-month cycle usual for fighter squadrons temporarily deployed to Vietnam up to this time.
+However, the Air Force was planning to deploy fighter units to Vietnam on a permanent basis, and needed time to prepare them.
+The squadron's deployment was extended through late November, when the first permanent squadrons began to arrive in Vietnam.

-In November, many sorties were flown in support of the battle of Plei Me and airstrikes by the 481st and other fighter units were "given much of the credit for turning the battle of Plei Me from disaster into victory."
-When the North Vietnamese left Plei Me and Pleiku, they moved west and the 481st again supported ground troops in the battle that developed in the Ia Drang Valley.
-While deployed to Vietnam, the 481st aircraft had green triangles painted on the tails which allowed the Forward Air Controllers to easily identify the F-100s they were controlling as being part of the 481st.
-The F-100s and their assigned pilots that deployed to Vietnam are listed below:
+In November, the squadron flew many sorties in support of the defenders during the siege of Plei Me and airstrikes by the 481st and other fighter units were "given much of the credit for turning the battle of Plei Me from disaster into victory."
+When the North Vietnamese left Plei Me and Pleiku, they moved west and the 481st again supported ground troops in the Battle of Ia Drang Valley.
+By 27 November 1965, the 481st headed back to Cannon and had flown more than 3,600 combat sorties and established a 98% aircraft in commission rate.
+During this deployment to Vietnam, the 481st accumulated 5,025 hours of combat flight-time.
+The squadron left its F-100s behind for reassignment to the arriving permanent squadrons.